-A mail back reply paid questionnaire was sent to all 67 local Councils in non-metropolitan New South Wales in November 1993.
-Of the Councils surveyed, SEPP 15 is applicable to 63, with another four Councils having independent multiple occupancy provisions under their relevant Local Environmental Plans.
+A mail back reply paid questionnaire was sent to all 67 local Councils in nonmetropolitan New South Wales in November 1993 Of the Councils surveyed, SEPP 15 is applicable to 63° with another (four Councils having independent multiple occupancy provisions under their relevant Local Environmental Plans.

-A total of 55 responses were received from Councils, representing a 82% response rate.
+A total of 55 responses were received from Councils, representing 4 82% response rate.

-2 MAIN FINDINGS
+MAIN FINDINGS 2